 Bob Marley and The Wailers, The Maytals, The Skatalites, Soul Brothers, Alton Ellis, Jackie Mittoo, The Gaylads, John Holt, Ken Boothe, Marcia Griffiths, Delroy Wilson, Stranger Cole, Freddie McGregor, The Heptones, Slim Smith, Ken Parker all recorded at Studio One in Brentford Road, Kingston.

 In the UK he had two label, Coxsone and Studio One which issued his productions from 1967.
 This was the Rock Steady period with a prolific number of releases.
 Today all are very collectable and in particular the LP's on Studio One and the Coxsone labels.

-Eventually he moved his studio and record shop to the USA at Coxsone's Music City 3135 Fulton Street, Brooklyn, New York, 11208.
+Eventually he moved his studio and record shop to the USA at Coxsone's Music City 3135 Fulton Street, Brooklyn, New York, 11208 (now closed).
 Many of his albums (200+) have been reissued on CD by his company in the USA.